volkean/parallelit/README.md

 cover at least %90 service classes.

 I will add some persistence abilities to play more with challenges related to concurrent execution of tests.
-Main purpose is to explore how to speed it up.
+Main goal is to explore how to speed it up.

+This project uses https://ipstack.com/documentation api for educational purposes.
+You can create your own ipstack api key to try it out.